reubenson/midi-archive/README.md

 - `cd scraper` (need to be in the same directory as scrapy.cfg)
 - run scraper with `scrapy crawl archive -s LOG_LEVEL=WARNING`
     - before running that command, update the target in the script

-To create a new spider: `scrapy genspider example example.com`

-## Deploying the model

 ### Lambda
 - [Reference for setting up Websockets API in AWS](https://docs.aws.amazon.com/apigateway/latest/developerguide/websocket-api-chat-app.html#websocket-api-chat-app-create-api)